Vishaal1301/CSE110LAB1/index.md

 rm -rf /
 ```
 Hobbies:
-- Watching and Playing Soccer
+- Watching and playing Soccer
+  - Analogous to Software Engineering in so many ways!
 - Building UAVs
 - Coming up with business ideas and implementing them
   - Education side business